First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 - Loss of appetite, inability to digest food, and weight loss

-- Low blood pressure (hypotension) that falls further when standing.
-This makes a person dizzy, sometimes to the point of fainting
+- Low blood pressure (hypotension) that falls further when standing; this causes dizziness, sometimes to the point of fainting.

 - Blood sugar abnormalities, including dangerously low blood sugar (hypoglycemia)